-Our program is a San Diego Service Dog Program that was founded in 1997.
+Our program is a San Diego Service Dog Program was founded in 1997.
 They help train and place these fantastic dogs to individuals who have particular challenges in their daily lives.
 Not only they are a San Diego Service Dog Program.
-Paws’itive Teams also trains Therapy Dogs, Facility Dogs, Emotional Support Dogs (ESD) and Court Dogs.
+Pawsitive Teams also trains Therapy Dogs and Facility Dogs.

 We all value our independence!
 However, there are individuals who have physical limitations that makes if very difficult to do so.
 Simply opening a door for a person who has no limitations is easy, but for a disabled person, it’s very challenging!
 Having a Service Dog helps alleviate these types of hurdles, so they can lead an independent life.

 They help give comfort and affection to the individuals when they need it.
 Also, these dogs come in all shapes and sizes.
 Furthermore, an owner can have their own dog as a therapy animal.

 A Facility Dog is a specially trained dog that is working with a professional who is trained by a program.
 The work of a facility dog can include visitations or professional therapy in one or more locations.
 Public access is permitted only when the dog and handler, who is a trained professional, is directly working with a client with disability.